lkpiel/mastersthesis/README.md

+# Speech-based identification of children's gender and age with neural networks
-# Leo Kristopher Piel's Master's Thesis
+## Leo Kristopher Piel's Master's Thesis
 This is a repository for Leo Kristopher Piel's Master's thesis.
 It contains code for the built models and conducted expoeriments